Creating an Auto Parts Keywords List for SEO

 Look at the Road to Purchase and you can see SEO requirements change as a shopper moves along the Road.
 It may start with interest in a certain part without details.
 It may involve looking at forums for more ideas.
 The searches used on Google at this point can be vague and generic.

 A car parts shopper may then look at manufacturer websites to verify fitment or see an entire product line.
-We reported in the August 2016 issue of PWA Newsline (now Custom Automotive Network) that nearly three out of five of shoppers visit manufacturer websites.
-In the October 2016 issue we reported they are looking for detailed product information and verifying fitment.
+Hedges & Company has done research that shows nearly three out of five of shoppers visit manufacturer websites.

 As the shopper travels down the Road to Purchase, the search activity gets more specific with keywords that show high purchase intent, like “where to buy…” or very specific fitment queries.